Empowering Growth: Sensory Processing Disorder Occupational Therapy

 • Explicitly teach emotional words and calming strategies

-Sensory issues in kids can improve when given the right suppor through these tips on how to provide SPD therapy at home.
+Sensory processing issues in kids can improve when given the right support through these tips on how to provide SPD therapy at home.
 Creating the right program and being consistent and calm can go a long way to helping your child achieve sensory health and wellness

 If you think your child might have SPD, contact a doctor.
 Early intervention and care can help alleviate the sensory disorder and SPD anxiety that they have to deal with on a daily basis.
-Addressing sensory overload in kids is much easier than treating sensory processing disorder in teens.
+Addressing sensory overload in kids is much easier than treating SPD in teens.

 Is ADHD a sensory disorder?

-ADHD is not classified as a sensory disorder, but diagnosed children may experience sensory issues in ADHD.
+ADHD is not classified as a sensory disorder, but diagnosed children may experience sensory problems with ADHD.
 The SPD signs and symptoms associated with ADHD can include hypersensitivity, hyposensitivity, and difficulty with transitions between different sensory environments.

-Can sensory issues be a symptom of ADHD?
+Can sensory response issues be a symptom of ADHD?

-Rather than being a mere symptom, sensory issues in ADHD represent a nuanced interplay between attention, hyperactivity, and sensory processing.
+Rather than being a mere symptom, sensory response issues in ADHD represent a nuanced interplay between attention, hyperactivity, and sensory functioning.
 These unique responses to sensory stimuli can contribute to the complexity of ADHD, impacting how individuals perceive and engage with their surroundings.

-Sensory issues and ADHD are interconnected but ADHD itself is not a direct cause of sensory issues, even if children with ADHD may commonly experience sensory processing challenges.
-While these sensory challenges are not inherent symptoms of ADHD, they often co-occur, contributing to the complexity of an individual's sensory experiences and potentially impacting their daily life.
+Sensory response and ADHD are interconnected, but ADHD itself is not a direct cause of sensory dysfunction, even if children with ADHD may commonly experience sensory processing issues.
+While these sensory challenges are not inherent symptoms of ADHD, they often co-occur, contributing to the complexity of an individual's sensory experiences and potentially impacting their daily lives.

 Is Sensory Processing Disorder autism?